 - Triple check your mirrors before changing lanes.
 Because cars travel so fast on the Autobahn, someone may come zipping up when there was no one there a second ago.

 - Most rental cars will have standard transmission.
-If you’re used to automatic, that feature is extra otherwise you need to quickly learn how to drive standard.
+If you’re used to automatic, you can pay extra for that or quickly learn how to drive standard.

 - Police don’t run speed radar the way they do in the United States.
 Instead, there are cameras in area with strict speed limits that will take a picture of your license to deliver an electronic ticket.
 Just because you don’t see a police car doesn’t mean you’re off the hook.